Can you develop PTSD from narcissistic abuse?

 Am I Crazy?

-No. Although it may feel that way, all of the above result from losing the ability to cope with long-term abuse.
+No. Although it may feel that way, all of the above results from losing the ability to cope with long-term abuse.
 You endured traumatic events that became overwhelming.

-If you have been a victim of Narcissistic abuse, please make an appointment to meet a qualified health professional who can help you deal with and recover from the emotional trauma you’ve endured.
+If you have been a victim of narcissistic abuse, please make an appointment to meet a qualified trauma specialist who can help you deal with and recover from the emotional trauma you’ve endured.
+This level of emotional damage will not go away on its own.